 Fehling’s Test

 This method is also useful for the analysis of reducing sugars.
-It makes use of Fehling’s solutions A and as chemical reagents.
+It makes use of Fehling’s solutions A and B as chemical reagents.
 Fehling’s solution A contains copper sulphate pentahydrate in 1 L of distilled water.
 Fehling’s solution B contains potassium sodium tartrate and sodium hydroxide in 1 L of distilled water.

 Principle: In Fehling’s test, a reduction reaction occurs between the aldehyde or keto groups of the reducing sugar and the alkaline cupric hydroxide that later reduces into cuprous oxide.
 This cuprous oxide gives a brick-red coloured precipitate in the solution.